8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 1. CORS: Deepgram [doesn't support CORS](https://github.com/deepgram/deepgram-js-sdk/blob/bd51da7ce06c59b3dea55e4a915e802bd43a3754/README.md?plain=1#L148), which is a bummer for browser-based apps.

-Most speech-to-text providers give you a couple of options like a streaming API and a prerecorded API.
+Most speech-to-text providers give you options like a streaming API and a prerecorded API.
 Take Deepgram, for example.

 With [their streaming API](https://developers.deepgram.com/docs/getting-started-with-live-streaming-audio), you get low latency because it processes the audio bit by bit as it comes in.
 But it might end up finalizing the transcription in the middle of a sentence.
 When that happens, the API loses the context for the rest of what's being said, which can sacrifice accuracy.

 Now, if you go with [their prerecorded API](https://developers.deepgram.com/docs/getting-started-with-pre-recorded-audio), you'll probably get better accuracy since it looks at the full context of the audio.
-However, you're sending the whole audio file over, and that can run into TCP slow start issues.
+However, you're sending the whole audio file over, which can run into TCP slow start issues.

 There are a few potential solutions:

-- A hybrid API that captures and sends audio incrementally like streaming, but only finalizes transcriptions at logical break points like end of sentences.
+- A hybrid API that captures and sends audio incrementally like streaming, but only finalizes transcriptions at logical breakpoints like the end of sentences.

-- Local on-device transcription to eliminate network latency entirely.
+- Local on-device transcription to eliminate network latency.

 To give you a bit more context, I'm designing an app that checks pronunciation.
 The goal is for the whole process to take less than a second.
 This involves three API calls: two for speech-to-text and one for text-to-speech.
 The text-to-speech call takes about 0.5 seconds, so each speech-to-text call needs to be around 0.25 seconds.
 I'm still figuring out if this is even possible.
 If you want to give me some feedback on the design, here's the [link](https://github.com/8ta4/accent)!